-Under the Czech Energy Act, participants in the electricity market must obtain a license is sued by the ERO for their activities.
-Licenses for electricity or gas trading granted in other E.U. member states are also recognized.
-An applicant is entitled to request a decision from the ERO on license recognition if such applicant already possesses a similar license is sued by the competent authority in another E.U. member state; however, such license holder must establish a business entity or a branch office in the Czech Republic.
-In order to avoid the possibility of the ERO making discriminatory decisions, the ERO is obliged to is sue the license if the applicant meets certain statutory requirements.
+Under conditions set out in the Czech Energy Act, business activities in the energy sectors in the Czech Republic may be pursued by natural or legal persons solely on the basis of a licence granted by the ERO.
+Licenses for electricity or gas trading granted in other Member States are also recognized.
+An applicant is entitled to request a decision from the ERO on license recognition if such applicant already possesses a similar license issued by the competent authority in another Member State; however, such a license holder must establish a business entity or a branch office in the Czech Republic.
+In order to avoid the possibility of the ERO making discriminatory decisions, the ERO is obliged to issue the license if the applicant meets certain statutory requirements.

 The ERO may renew or extend a license if the same requirements for the issuance of a new license are met.
 However, there is no assurance that a license will be issued, renewed or extended.
 The licenses for electricity generation, gas production and heat generation are issued up to a maximum of 25 years.
-The licenses for electricity transmission, gas transportation, electricity or gas distribution, gas storage, heat distribution and for the market operator are issued for indefinite period of time (subject to the right of the ERO to revoke a license in case of a material breach of a license by a license holder).
+The licenses for electricity transmission, gas transportation, electricity or gas distribution, gas storage, heat distribution and for the market operator are issued for an indefinite period of time (subject to the right of the ERO to revoke a license in case of a material breach of a license by a license holder).
 The licenses for electricity or gas trading are issued for a set period of 5 years.
-License is not required for generation of electricity in power plants installed in customer connection points (for small generators with total capacity less than 10 kW).
+License is not required for generation of electricity in power plants installed in customer connection points (for small generators with total capacity less than 10 kW which do not operate the power plants for business purposes).
 The list of license owners is published in a bulletin issued by the ERO and the information about the license holders is published on the ERO website.